lukaslehner/supertracker/index.md

 # Subscribe

 The Oxford Supertracker is a growing collection.
-Please subscribe here to receive regular updates on new sources.
+Please subscribe here to receive monthly e-mail updates on new sources. <br/>
+Each newsletter features a specific topic.
+All of them can be found in our public **[newsletter archive](https://tinyletter.com/supertracker/archive)**.

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLScXlCxpsUkgEK2xWz4oalL_bzr2MpTm8Wbp-Kp3ZN8X7DrqaA/viewform?embedded=true" width="640" height="614" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>